 Storing Live Resin

 Figuring out how to store live resin is not as complicated as one might expect.
 While live resin extraction is done at sub-freezing temperatures, there is no need to store the concentrate in your deep freezer.
 Simply keep the resin away from light, heat, air and moisture to increase the resin's longevity.
 Storing your live resin is a light-proof container in your refrigerator or a cool room is a perfect way to preserve the integrity of the product.
 Containers made of silicone or glass work best for storing resins.

-The most efficient way to smoke live resin is by "dabbing" the resin.
+The most efficient way to smoke live resin is by dabbing.
 If you are unfamiliar with dabbing, the process involves using a water-pipe reminiscent of a traditional bong, only with a solid-metal bowl known as a 'nail' rather than a glass bowl used for flower.
 A blow-torch is used to superheat the nail, allowing the added resin to be fully vaporized, unleashing the powerful effects of the cannabinoids stored inside.
 For live resins, opt for a spoon shaped tip on your dabber, rather than the traditional flat tip.
 The low viscosity of live resins will make them harder to use on a flat tipped dabber.

 The rising popularity of live resin concentrates has led to an influx of new products, with some cultivators creating inferior resins.
 When buying live resins, don't opt for the cheapest option, as the saying 'you get what you pay for' applies just as much to concentrates as it does anything else.
 Buying from a brand or dispensary you know and trust is a great way to ensure you are paying for a superior product.
 Take into account the parent strain used during the extraction process, as that will have a large role in determining the effects and potency of the resin.

 Can't find what you're looking for?
 Leave your questions below and let us know what you think!